15Dkatz/spotify-api-wrapper/README.md

 #### Get Artist Information:
 [https://spotify-api-wrapper.appspot.com/artist/david-kando](https://spotify-api-wrapper.appspot.com/artist/david-kando)

 Since I first published this API, I've become a Spotify Artist!
-Search for David Kando as suggested by the URL above :)
+Search for David Kando as suggested by the URL above.
+Support me with a follow and/or listen to my music :)

 * Subsititue `david-kando` with any artist name!
 * Note that the underlying request returns an array of "artists".
 This wrapper limits the results to 1.
 So a response will look like: